 Cafe treatments are possibly the most common drapery window installation treatment that covers half of a window.
 This style is very modern and casual at the same time.
 Most commonly, it involves hanging a drapery rod across the center of the window where the window sash is located when the window is raised.
 This is in the middle of the entire height of the window.
 You then hang a fabric treatment or drapery panel on the treatment rod to simply cover the bottom half of the window and leave the top half open for letting some pure natural light inside your home.

-You may use a single panel to cover the width of the window or you can use a panel pair.
+You may use a single panel to cover the width of the replacement vinyl windows or you can use a panel pair.
 With a single panel, you can put a tie back on either side of the window and open it fully to either side to create an asymmetrical appearance.

 This is one of the most commonly used window treatments in a kitchen window above the sink that doesn’t get lots of bright sunshine in it.
 It allows some light to see what you are doing in the kitchen but blocks some of the glare from the bottom half of the window in the early morning or late evening when the sun is low.

 #2.
 The Long Valance

 This is another popular idea for a kitchen window above your sink.
 You usually think of a valance that is maybe one quarter the length of your window and placed at the top over the window frame on a drapery rod.
 However, it’s quite acceptable to have a long valance hung in the same manner as a traditional one that is the length of half of the window.
 This idea will block out bright sunlight in the middle of the day best when the sun is up high in the sky.
 It will at the same time allow you to have the light come in the bottom of the window so you can see to do your tasks.
 The long valance is usually one treatment or drapery panel to fit the width of the window.
 You can take it a step farther and have scalloped patterns on the bottom of the long valance for a lot of character and interest.